FyroxEngine/rg3d.rs/src/_posts/2025-02-04-fyrox-game-engine-0.36.md

 Editor settings window now has shortcuts for groups.
 It allows to quickly jump to a particular settings group, without wasting time on scrolling.
 The new searching functionality increased usability as well.

+## What's Next?

+The next major goal for the project is to release Fyrox 1.0, which is planned for this year.
+This will be a massive push in stability, documentation and book quality, existing features will be polished as well.
+The engine will be able to help in development from start to finish, essentially providing an IDE for game development in Rust.

+## Support

+If you want to support the development of the project, click [this link](https://fyrox.rs/sponsor.html).
+Also, you can help by fixing one of the ["good first issues" ](https://github.com/FyroxEngine/Fyrox/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22), adding a desired feature to the engine, or making a contribution to the [book](https://github.com/fyrox-book)

 ## Full List of Changes

 The list is split into four sections for ease of reading and finding particular information.